01 Centre of Mass#

 • Small wooden beam.

-• Balance with large display.
+• Balance or scale with a large display.

 Safety#